RituPande/ritupande.github.io/about.md

 ### More Information

-I also enjoy running, painting and playing the piano
+I also enjoy running, painting and playing the piano.
+I hold a black-belt in Taekwondo and winner of 2 golds in ITF South Asian Championships 2009

 ### Contact me